0din logo

 • As a generality: Low severity up to $500, Medium up to $2,500, High up to $5,000, and Severe up to $15,000.

-• Discoverers will be credited in the final advisory and may remain anonymous if they choose.
+• Researchers will be credited in the final advisory and may remain anonymous if they choose.

 • Eligible bugs must be original, unreported / non-public, affect the latest available model generation.